Moosevellous/Trace/README.md

 ### 2. Installation (.xlam file) ###
-To install in Excel go to `File>Options>Add-ins.` Then click on `Go…` Then browse to where the NoiseCalc folder has been saved, eg.
+To install in Excel go to `File>Options>Add-ins.` Then click on `Go…` Then browse to where the Trace folder has been saved, eg.
-Z:\Specialists\Acoustics\1 - Technical Library\Excel Add-in\NoiseCalc
+C:\Users\PersonX\Documents\Trace
-And add the file `NoiseCalc.xlam`
+And add the file `Trace.xlam`

 **Optional - Central Locations**
 For business groups, the toolkit may be placed centrally on the network with all users pointing to it.
 If this is the case, then when prompted as follows: